Glossary Category:

 CML

-Industrial Coding, Marking, and Labeling involves applying identifiers like barcodes, dates, and serial numbers to products and packaging for traceability, compliance, and branding.
+Industrial Coding, Marking, and Labeling (CML) involves applying identifiers like barcodes, dates, and serial numbers to products and packaging for traceability, compliance, and branding.

 CodeIT Synergy